45413/dtctl/docs/OBSERVABILITY.md

 ## Distributed Tracing (W3C Trace Context)

-dtctl uses the [OpenTelemetry](https://opentelemetry.io/) SDK to create and export traces.
-Because OneAgent does not reliably instrument short-lived processes, dtctl exports spans directly via OTLP before the process exits.
+dtctl uses the [OpenTelemetry](https://opentelemetry.io/) SDK to create and export traces. dtctl exports spans directly via OTLP before the process exits.
 W3C Trace Context headers (`traceparent` / `tracestate`) are propagated on every HTTP request to Dynatrace APIs, so CLI invocations can participate in existing distributed traces.

 ### How it works